zynbahmed/hangmanGame/README.md

   * Shuffled keyboard for a more intricate guessing experience.
   * Timer set at 60 seconds, adding a time constraint.
   * Score System allowing players to continue playing as long as there is remaining time and guesses.
+#### How to play the game:
+Upon landing on the home page, players can select their desired difficulty level.
+Once a level is chosen, players can make letter guesses using the displayed on-screen keyboard.
+Clicked letters become unclickable.
+In the hard level, players can continue playing as long as there is remaining time and guesses until either one or both expire.
+After the game concludes, whether in victory or defeat, players have the option to play again when the game over/you won window appears.
 ***

 ### ***Technologies Used***